jxson/front-matter/README.md

     description: Nothing to see here
     ---

-    This is some content about some stuff that happened sometime ago
+    This is some text about some stuff that happened sometime ago

 Then you can do this: